OmotosoYusuf/hngTask1/README.md

 # hngTask1
 HTML task for the HNG6.0 pre-internship

+Creating a copy of my CV using HTML only.
+author: Omotoso Yusuf
+first date of creation/uploading 24th of August, 2019.

+Link to flutterwave twitter post: https://twitter.com/OmotosoYusuf/status/1164920726975057920